 Help spread the news!
 The Nebraska State Board of Health accepts nominations to recognize outstanding work in public health promotion.
 Anyone may nominate a community health promotion activity or someone who works directly with communities in efforts to improve and enhance their health.
 Complete the nomination form for a program/initiative you are familiar with.
 NOMINATION FORM

-Nominations are accepted continually throughout the year by the Public Health, Education and Legislation Committee for review, and are forwarded to the State Board of Health for approval at regular meetings.
+Nominations are accepted any time throughout the year by the Public Health, Education and Legislation Committee for review.
+They are forwarded to the State Board of Health for approval at regular meetings.
 Award recipients will receive a framed certificate and a press release will be issued to area newspapers to announce the award.
 When feasible, a State Board of Health member will come to you to present the award.